Horse Art in Medieval Times

-In medieval times the horse played an essential role in the daily life of both rich and poor and horse art of this period reflected these essential roles of the horse.
+In medieval times the horse played an essential role in the daily life of both rich and poor and horses in theĀ art of this period reflected these essential roles.

 In 5th century B.C., in the West Rome had fallen, and Islam expanded in the 7th century.
 The 8th century saw the empire of Charlemagne, uniting the Christians of Western Europe ruling Byzantium, and what is now modern Turkey and Greece, with in roads into Sicily and southern Italy.